-1. Collaborating with or seeking aid from another student during a test without permission from the test administrator.
-2. Using test materials not authorized by the person administering the test.
-3. Manipulating a test, assignment or final course grade. includes but is 4.
-Knowingly using, buying, selling, stealing, or soliciting, in whole or in part, the contents of an unadministererd test, paper, or another assignment.
-5. Forgery. acts:

-- 6. Plagiarism: defined as appropriation, buying, receiving as a gift, or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work. - 7.
+- 1. Collaborating with or seeking aid from another student during a test without permission from the test administrator. - 2.
+Using test materials not authorized by the person administering the test. - 3.
+Manipulating a test, assignment or final course grade. - 4.
+Knowingly using, buying, selling, stealing, or soliciting, in whole or in part, the contents of an unadministered test, paper, or another assignment. - 5.
+Forgery. - 6.
+Plagiarism: defined as appropriation, buying, receiving as a gift, or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work. - 7.
 Collusion: defined as the unauthorized collaboration with another person in preparing written (& electronic) work for fulfillment of course requirements. - 8.
 The unauthorized transporting or removal, in whole or in part, of the contents of the unadministered test. - 9.
-Substituting for another student, or permitting another student to substitute for one's self, to take a test. - 10.
+Substituting for another student, or permitting another student to substitute for oneself, to take a test. - 10.
 Bribing another person to obtain an unadministered test or information about an unadministered test. - 11.
 Unauthorized use of any HC computer program. - 12.
 Fabrication of information for use in any academic exercise. - 13.
 The resubmission of previously graded course work by the student to meet a course requirement. - 14.
-Suspected substance abuse and/or mental incapacity not limited to the following
+Suspected substance abuse and/or mental incapacity